Where Does it Come From?

 WWF: Where Was the Fire?

-As an Expedition Team, organize a Leave No Trace linking campfire with a younger Section from your Group.
-You can
+With a team, organize a Leave No Trace linking campfire with a younger Section from your Group.
+You can teach

 Where Do Your Relatives Live?